 Preventive Medicine Residency

 The Boston University Preventive Medicine (PM) Residency has a close affiliation with the Academic Primary Care Fellowship.
 Some participants in the PM residency apply to the fellowship program with a focus on academic medicine and subsequently elect to do the residency after acceptance into the fellowship program, whereas others come specifically for the residency program in Preventive Medicine with an intention to pursue a public health career.
-The Preventive Medicine Residency was started as an offshoot of the GIM Fellowship in the late 1980s.
-Unlike the Academic Primary Care fellowship program, it is an accredited program through the Accreditation Council on Graduate Medical Education (ACGME).
-Because the fellowship is not an ACGME accredited program, all fellowship activities count toward the PM Residency.
+Though the Preventive Medicine Residency was started as an offshoot of the GIM Fellowship in the late 1980s, it currently sits within the Primary Care Academic Fellowship which is a collaboration between the Departments of Family Medicine, Internal Medicine and Pediatrics.
+Unlike the Academic Primary Care fellowship program, the PM Residency is an accredited program through the Accreditation Council on Graduate Medical Education (ACGME).
 The national requirements of the PM Residency largely overlap with the fellowship requirements: